-The firm’s founder, Nicholas J. Preovolos, has been practicing law in British Columbia since 1996, and has been recognized by his peers as an exceptional lawyer.
-Earlier this year he received the highest peer-review rating of “AV” from leading legal publisher Martindale Hubbell.
+The firm’s founder, Nicholas J. Preovolos, has been practicing law in British Columbia since 1996 and has been recognized by his peers as an exceptional lawyer.
+In 2015 he received the highest peer-review rating of “AV Pre-Eminent” from leading legal publisher Martindale Hubbell.
 This rating is awarded to lawyers who meet the highest ethical and practice standards according to survey results submitted by their peers.
-In addition to favourable standing among his peers, Nicholas enjoys the trust and loyalty of his clients, who continue to refer him friends and family in trouble and who provide glowing reviews on Google Plus and other third party review sites.
+In addition to favorable standing among his peers, Nicholas enjoys the trust and loyalty of his clients, who continue to refer him, friends, and family, in trouble and who provide excellent reviews on Google Plus and other third-party review sites.

 Nicholas was born in New Westminster and raised in Burnaby, British Columbia.
 After graduating from Burnaby Central High School in 1988, Nicholas attended McGill University on a full academic scholarship and received a Bachelor of Commerce degree in 1992.
 Following his undergraduate studies, Nicholas attended the University of Toronto and received an LL.B. in 1995.